Leadership Beyond Your Team Managing Up and Acrossinterpro.wisc.edu/RA01406 See upcoming dates

 "I understand why ‘managing myself’ is the first and most important task."

 "The instructor’s real life examples and willingness to talk off-line helped me understand the issues."

 During a 30-year career in the IT and telecommunications sectors, Trevor worked his way up from specialist design engineer to board level.
-This journey from expert to middle manager, and then on to the C-suite, has provided Trevor with the breadth and depth of knowledge in how companies really operate.
+This journey from expert to middle manager, and then on to the C-suite, has provided Trevor with the breadth and depth of knowledge of how companies really operate.

-His experience working in South Africa, UK-Europe, America, and Australia in a range of companies from a giant electric utility to a small start-up software company has given him insights to help people in a variety of real-world situations.
+His experience working in South Africa, UK-Europe, America and Australia in a range of companies from a giant electric utility to a small start-up software company has given him insights to help people in a variety of real-world situations.